The Study Hubs at each campus are well-equipped learning centres offering a wide range of resources to assist you with your studies.

 We aim to remain open for as many hours as possible during college holidays.
 However, opening times during these period may vary.
 You can check our latest study hub opening times on Moodle, and on the doors of the study hubs themselves.

-Save your work to Google Drive online or to a USB stick, not the college computers.
+Save your work to Google Drive online, not the college computers.

 - Use your ID number and password to log in to the computer.